Project Guidelines, Part 2

 a database of reasonable size, rather than a ‘toy’ database.

-After generating and saving this data to a file referenced by your copy command(s),
+After generating and saving this data to files referenced by your copy command(s),

 load the resulting file into your relations.